-Figure 33-11.
+Figure 32-11.
 LD Instruction Operation

-The figure above shows an example of a typical LD sequence, where data is received after the Guard Time period.
-Loading data from the UPDI Pointer register follows the same transmission protocol.
+The Figure above shows an example of a typical LD sequence, where data is received after the Guard Time period.
+Loading data from the UPDI pointer register follows the same transmission protocol.

-33.3.3.4 ST - Store Data from Data Space Using Indirect Addressing
+32.3.3.4 ST - Store Data from Data Space Using Indirect Addressing

-The ST instruction is used to store data that is shifted serially into the PHY layer to the bus matrix address space.
-The ST instruction is based on indirect addressing, which means that the Address Pointer in the UPDI needs to be written prior to bus matrix access.
-Automatic pointer post-increment operation is supported, and is useful when the ST instruction is used with REPEAT.
-ST is also used to store the UPDI Address Pointer into the Pointer register.
-The maximum supported size for storing address and data is 16 bits.
+The $\mathtt{ST}$ instruction is used to store data that is shifted serially into the PHY layer to the bus matrix address space.
+The $\mathtt{ST}$ instruction is based on indirect addressing, which means that the address pointer in the UPDI needs to be written prior to bus matrix access.
+Automatic pointer post increment operation is supported, and is useful when the $\mathtt{ST}$ instruction is used with REPEAT. $\mathtt{ST}$ is also used to store the UPDI address pointer into the pointer register.
+Maximum supported size for storing address and data is 16 bit.

-Figure 33-12.
+Figure 32-12.
 ST Instruction Operation

-The figure above gives an example of ST to the UPDI Pointer register and store of regular data.
-In both cases, an Acknowledge (ACK) is returned by the UPDI if the store was successful and a SYNCH character is sent before each instruction.
-To write the UPDI Pointer register, the following procedure should be followed:
+The Figure above gives an example of ST to the UPDI pointer register, and store of regular data.
+In both cases an Acknowledge (ACK) is sent back by the UPDI if the store was successful, and a SYNCH character is sent before each instruction.
+To write the UPDI pointer register, the following procedure should be followed.

-- Set the PTR field in the ${\tt ST}$ instruction to the signature 0x2 - Set the address size field Size A to the desired address size - After issuing the ST instruction, send Size A bytes of address data - · Wait for the ACK character, which signifies a successful write to the Address register
+- Set the PTR field in the ST instruction to the signature 0x2 - Set the address size field SizeA to the desired address size - · After issuing the ST instruction, send SizeA bytes of address data - · Wait for the ACK character which signifies a successful write to the address register

-After the Address register is written, sending data is done in a similar fashion:
+After the address register is written, sending data is done in a similar fashion

-- Set the PTR field in the ST instruction to the signature 0x0 to write to the address specified by the UPDI Pointer register.
-If the PTR field is set to 0x1, the UPDI pointer is automatically updated to the next address according to the data size Size B field of the instruction after the write is executed - · Set the Size B field in the instruction to the desired data size - After sending the ST instruction, send Size B bytes of address data

-· Wait for the ACK character which signifies a successful write to the bus matrix
+- Set the PTR field in the ST instruction to the signature 0x0 to write to the address specified by the UPDI pointer register.
+If the PTR field is set to 0x1, the UPDI pointer is automatically updated to the next address according to the data size SizeD field of the instruction after the write is executed. - · Set the SizeD field in the instruction to the desired data size. - After sending the ST instruction, send SizeD bytes of address data - · Wait for the ACK character which signifies a successful write to the bus matrix

-When used with the REPEAT, it is recommended to set up the address register with the start address for the block to be written and use the Pointer Post Increment register to automatically increase the address for each repeat cycle.
-When using REPEAT, the data frame of Size B data bytes can be sent after each received ACK.
+When used with the REPEAT, it is recommended to set up the address register with the start address for the block to be written, and use pointer post increment register to automatically increase the address for each repeat cycle.
+When using repeat, the data frame of SizeD data bytes can be sent after each received ACK.

-33.3.3.5 LCDS - Load Data from Control and Status Register Space
+32.3.3.5 LCDS - Load Data from Control and Status Register Space

 The LCDS instruction is used to load data from the UPDI and ASI CS-space.
 LCDS is based on direct addressing, where the address is part of the instruction opcode.
-The total address space for LCDS is 16 bytes and can only access the internal UPDI register space.
-This instruction only supports byte access and the data size is not configurable.
+The total address space for LCDS is 16 byte, and can only access the internal UPDI register space.
+This instruction only supports byte access, and data size is not configurable.

-Figure 33-13.
+Figure 32-13.
 LCDS Instruction Operation

-The figure above shows a typical example of LCDS data transmission.
-A data byte from the LCDS space is transmitted from the UPDI after the Guard Time is completed.
+The Figure above shows a typical example of LCDS data transmission.
+A data byte from the LCDS space is transmitted from the UPDI after the Guard-Time is completed.

-33.3.3.6 STCS (Store Data to Control and Status Register Space)
+32.3.3.6 STCS (Store Data to Control and Status register space)

 The STCS instruction is used to store data to the UPDI and ASI CS-space.
 STCS is based on direct addressing, where the address is part of the instruction opcode.
-The total address space for STCS is 16 bytes, and can only access the internal UPDI register space.
+The total address space for STCS is 16 byte, and can only access the internal UPDI register space.
 This instruction only supports byte access, and data size is not configurable.